jjvanzon/Circular-Language-Spec-Plans/future/content-changes/classes-content-changes.md

 - [x] Object-commands / command-objects exchangeability doubts.
 - [x] It seems to be used as the main idea, this exchangeability.
 But that seems demotable to Encircle Broader View perhaps or maybe even Encircle Construct Drafts.
 - [x] What might be left of the Classes story if the base of it would be deprecated?
 Almost a rewrite?
 Not sure.
 - [x] What if I move the exchangeability issue to Encircle Broader View or Encircle Construct Drafts?
-Will not much text be left?
+Might not much text be left?
 - [x] ~~Is there a version in the history that does not make the Object-commands / command-objects exchangeability issue centric?
 Could that text be used?~~
 - [x] Some of the text seems to address the design time = run time issues.
 That issue might also not be in scope anymore.
 - [x] I feel the same sentence is repeated a lot in just slightly different formulations.